stmilne/icds_docs_v2/docs/file-system/transferring-files.md

 ## Firefox

-The Firefox browser is available from the [Portal Interactive Desktop][portalID].
-From Firefox, you can access OneDrive and other similar destinations, and upload and download files to Roar.
+With Firefox, you can access OneDrive and other such sites, and upload and download files. <br>
+From the [Portal Interactive Desktop][portalID], select Web Browser from the Applications menu.
 [portalID]: ../getting-started/connecting.md#portal

-From the Interactive Desktop, launch the Web Browser from the Applications menu.
+Firefox is also available via `ssh -X`, after loading its module with `module load firefox`.
+From the command line, execute `firefox`.

 ## Globus